lame-impala/snipper/README.md

 let polygon = solution.polygon().unwrap();
 ```

 Again the result of the operation here is Result<Solution, Error>.
-Client code may pull just a vector of paths out of the solution, or have a new polygon built, which takes some time penalty (significant with very complex polygons) but makes it possible to use polygon convenience methods:
+Client code may just pull a vector of paths out of the solution or have a new polygon built, which comes with some time penalty (significant with very complex polygons) but makes it possible to use polygon convenience methods:

 ```
 let bounds = polygon.bounds().unwrap();